dominodatalab/streaming-online-learning/README.md

 1. Deploy infrastructure to host experiments (for our purposes this was done on the AWS cloud).
 2. Set up Kafka to generate data streams (this can be done with a managed Kafka service such as Confluent Kafka, although any Kafka solution should work).
 You will need both topics of data to read from (we expect 8 partitions of the data stream) as well as topics where you can write results.
 3. [Optional] Set up or gain access to Domino environment (alternatives can be set up using other solutions).
 4. Connect your compute/model instances to your Kafka cluster.
-5. ...
+An example configuration is shown in https://github.com/dominodatalab/streaming-online-learning/blob/main/src/hostedkafka/KafkaConsumer.py.
+Model instances will pull from a stream on designated topics and write back results on separate topics.
+5. Set up the Kafka producer stream on the Kafka end.
+This is the stream from which the model instances will pull data for inference and learning.
+A producer configuration is demonstrated in https://github.com/dominodatalab/streaming-online-learning/blob/main/src/hostedkafka/confluent_producer.py.
+6. Utilize an appropriate Docker image or virtual environment (or a compute environment if using Domino) with the necessary dependencies, including River-ML and Kafka dependencies.
+Install River version 0.1.0 from github as well as confluent-kafka version 1.6.0 via pip.
+All required dependencies are included in the provided Docker file: https://quay.io/repository/katieshakman/streaming-online-learning-20200208.
+7.